 VHB2: As described in the response to Comment W33 in the response letter dated August 7, 2020, additional areas were evaluated for supplemental plantings and updated planting plans were provided to the Commission and BETA.
 The available space for supplemental plantings is limited by the narrow Project footprint, within which: 1) the area over the duct bank is not suitable for planting, 2) areas within 4 feet of the bike path pavement generally must be avoided to maintain safe clearance from branch hazards for trail users, and 3) long narrow areas would result in linear plantings that are not consistent with the Commission's goal of a natural landscape.
 The updated plans identify the supplemental planting locations, including details prescribing the species, spacing, and number of plantings of each species proposed for each area.
 In addition to the plantings within BLSF at Bridge 128 and Bridge 127, two additional areas of planting within BLSF were identified.
 Planting area S9 is located at approximately Station 706+50 and has approximately 283 square feet of supplemental shrub plantings within BLSF.
+Planting area S14 is located at approximately 722+50 and has approximately 68 square feet of supplemental shrub plantings in BLSF.
 No other areas within BLSF were identified as suitable for supplemental shrub plantings.